m-couto/bulldozer_price/README.md

     - parsing dates;
     - dealing with non-numeric features;
     - filling in missing data;
-- modelling the data, more specifically training a random forest regressor;
+- modelling the data, more specifically training a *random forest regressor*;
 - tuning its hyperparameters;
 - evaluating (with RMSLE);
 - making predictions with tuned model on test data;